Colin Kaepernick’s America

 Discussion Questions

-- How does Kaepernick’s protest fit into the politicization of Free Speech?
-Is Free Speech a political issue?
+- How does Kaepernick’s protest relate to the broader politicization of Free Speech?
+Is Free Speech inherently political?
 Why or why not?

 Activity